Economy of Vietnam: Development since 1997

-On November 7, 2006, the General Council at the World Trade Organization (WTO) approved Vietnam's accession package.
-On January 11, 2007, Vietnam officially became the WTO's 149th member, after 11 years of preparation, including eight years of negotiation.
+On 7 November 2006, the General Council at the World Trade Organization (WTO) approved Vietnam's accession package.
+On 11 January 2007, Vietnam officially became the WTO's 149th member, after 11 years of preparation, including eight years of negotiation.
 The country's access to the WTO was intended to provide an important boost to the economy, as it ensured that the liberalizing reforms continue and created options for trade expansion.
 However, the accession also brought serious challenges, requiring the economy to open up to increasing foreign competition.

-Vietnam's economy continues to expand at an annual rate in excess of 7%, one of the fastest-growing in the world, but it grew from an extremely low base, as it suffered the crippling effect of the Vietnam War from the 1950s to the 1970s, as well as the austerity measures introduced in its aftermath.
-In 2012, the communist party was forced to apologise about the mismanagement of the economy after large numbers of SOEs went bankrupt and inflation rose.
+Vietnam's economy continues to expand at an annual rate in excess of 7%, one of the fastest-growing in the world, but it grew from an extremely low base, as it suffered the crippling effect of the Vietnam War from the 1950s to the 1970s, the punitive embargoes of the United States and its allies, as well as the austerity measures introduced in its aftermath.
+In 2012, the communist party was forced to apologise about the mismanagement of the economy after a large number of SOEs went bankrupt and inflation rose.
 The main danger has been over the bad debt in the banks totalling to 15% and forecast growth is 5.2% for 2012 but this is also due to the global economic crisis.
-The government has launched schemes to reform the economy, however, such as lifting foreign ownership cap from 49% and partially privatizing the country's state-owned companies that have been responsible for the recent economic downturn.
+The government has launched schemes to reform the economy, such as lifting foreign ownership cap from 49% and partially privatizing the country's state-owned companies that have been responsible for the recent economic downturn.
 By the end of 2013, the government is expected to privatize 25–50% of SOEs, only maintaining control on public services and military.
 The recent reforms have created a major boom in the Vietnamese stock market as confidence in the Vietnamese economy is returning.

-Vietnam's current economic turmoil has given rise to question of a new period of changing political economy, however.
-Poverty remains to be the main concern on the national performance index as of 2018.
+Vietnam's current economic turmoil has given rise to questions of a possible new period of changing political economy, however poverty remains to be the main concern on the national performance index as of 2018.
 The Provincial Governance and Public Administration Performance Index (PAPI) found that 28% of survey respondents cited poverty as their main problem.
 Most respondents agreed with the statement that "[P]overty reduction is imperative to ensuring that Vietnam becomes an advanced, developed country.
 The percentage of the poorest Vietnamese respondents who believed that their economic situation would worsen increased from 13% in 2016 to 26% in 2017.
 The percentage of respondents with health insurance increased from 74% in 2016 to 81% in 2017, with strongest gains in the rural population groups.